AtmaMani/vector_style_manager/README.md

 # vector_style_manager
-This is a stand-alone Python based command line tool to manage ArcGIS vector styles.
+This is a stand-alone Python based command-line tool to manage ArcGIS vector styles.
 This tool is intended to be shipped with ArcGIS Data Appliance device to publish new Vector Tile Style items.

 ## Dependencies to be installed